 Who should do this course?

-This course is designed for anyone who wishes to learn more about export trade from Tasmania and more broadly, Australia.
-This course is particularly useful for new and established import/export firms, product producers, and regional small businesses looking to expand internationally.
+This course is designed for anyone who wishes to learn about remote sensing with drones.
+This course is particularly useful for practitioners, researchers, and anyone who would like to learn more about drone mapping.

 This course is fully online and self-paced, allowing you to study when it’s convenient for you.
-As a general guide, we recommend allocating 15 hours of study time to complete this course.
-Learning content includes reflective exercises, short non-assessed quizzes, case studies and video content to help guide your knowledge.
+As a general guide, we recommend allocating 10 hours of study time to complete this course.
+Learning content includes interactive activities, short videos, and reading resources to help guide your knowledge.